fairsilas/South-China-Sea-Game/README.md

 **Wallpieces**
 : "Wallpieces" were swiveling cannons that were mounted to allow for a good range of motion.
 They were typically used at close ranges and were also known as swivel guns small cannons affixed to boats.
- MacKay, Joseph.
+ ==MacKay, Joseph.
 "Pirate Nations: Maritime Pirates as Escape Societies in Late Imperial China." *Social Science History* 37, no. 4 (2013): page 117-118.
-[Link to Source](http://www.jstor.org/stable/24573942)
+[Link to Source](http://www.jstor.org/stable/24573942)==

 ---